Zonkil9/omega_regression/README.md

 **Be careful**!
 The script removes files with these filenames during execution: `fit.log`, `freqs.out`, `scratch*.out`.

 ## Addendum
+This repo contains another script: `plot.sh`.
+It is a script to simply visualize the Birge-Sponer plot using `gnuplot`.

-This repo also contains an example `fort.7` file.
+There is also an example `fort.7` file in this repo to perform tests.